-In this work, we consider cases in which analytic smoothing cannot be performed.
-We introduce a novel numerical smoothing technique based on (i) the identification of the discontinuities locations using root finding algorithms, (ii) employing suitable transformations of the integration domain, and (iii) a preintegration step w.r.t. the dimension containing the discontinuities.
-We prove that under appropriate conditions, the resulting function of the remaining variables is a highly smooth function.
-This potentially affords improved efficiency of the ASGQ and QMC methods, particularly when they are combined with hierarchical transformations to treat the high dimensionality effectively.
-Given that ASGQ and QMC methods benefit from anisotropy, the first technique involves employing a hierarchical path generation method based on the Brownian bridge construction for reducing the effective dimension.
-The second technique involves employing the Richardson extrapolation for reducing the bias (weak error), which subsequently reduces the number of time steps needed at the coarsest level to achieve a certain error tolerance and consequently decreases the total number of dimensions needed for the integration problem.
-Our analysis and numerical experiments show the advantage of our approach, which substantially outperforms the ASGQ and QMC methods without smoothing and the MC approach, for high-dimensional examples and for dynamics where discretization is needed such as the Heston model.
+This work considers cases where bias-free mollification cannot be performed.
+We introduce a novel numerical smoothing technique based on (i) identifying discontinuity locations in a lower-dimensional space using hierarchical path generation and a linear transformation of the coarsest factors, (ii) solving the discontinuities using root-finding algorithms, (iii) employing suitable transformations of the integration domain, and (iv) a numerical preintegration step w.r.t.~the dimension containing discontinuities.
+We prove that, under appropriate conditions, the resulting function of the remaining variables is highly smooth, potentially affording improved efficiency of the ASGQ and QMC methods, particularly when combined with hierarchical transformations to treat the high dimensionality effectively \cite{bayersmoothing}.
+Given that ASGQ and QMC methods benefit from anisotropy, the first technique involves employing a hierarchical path generation method based on the Brownian bridge construction to reduce the effective dimension.
+The second technique involves employing the Richardson extrapolation to reducw the bias (weak error), subsequently reducing the number of time steps required at the coarsest level to achieve a certain error tolerance and decreasing the total number of dimensions required for the integration problem.
+Our analysis and numerical experiments demonstrate the advantage of our approach, substantially outperforming the ASGQ and QMC methods without smoothing and the MC approach, for high-dimensional examples and dynamics where discretization is needed, such as the Heston model.